rodrigo-molina/kafka-connect-s3-irsa/README.md

 [AWS IAM roles for service accounts (IRSA)][5] is a recommended AWS approach for applications such as Kubernetes to authenticate with AWS services without using static credentials.

-This repository is focused on using Confluent S3 Sink current features to use IRSA the connectors.
+This repository demonstrates how to configure the Confluent S3 Sink Connector to authenticate using IRSA.

 ## Implementation